46 Peruvian Slang Words That’ll Help You Fit in With the Locals

 Mi padre contrató un fercho.
 (My dad hired a driver.)

-If you want to go grab some beers with friends, this is the word you’ll use.
+If you want to grab some beers with friends, this is the word you’ll use.

 Tomaré una chela porfa.
 (I’ll take a beer please.)

 Estás tratando de florearme sobre tu noche, pero no te creo.
-(You are trying to lie to me about your night, but I don’t believe you.)
+(You’re trying to lie to me about your night, but I don’t believe you.)

-While Spanish is in no short supply of words for “friend,” it is also in no short supply of words for “idiot.”
+Along with words for “friend,” Spanish is also in no short supply of words for “idiot.”

 Robó en el supermercado y le pillaron, qué cojudo.
 (He stole from the supermarket and got caught, what an idiot.)

-Mi costilla va a venir de vacaciones con mi familia.
-(My girlfriend is going on vacation with my family.)
+Mi costilla se va de vacaciones conmigo y mi familia.
+(My girlfriend is going on vacation with me and my family.)

-Keeping in theme with the names for significant others, this one can be used for a boyfriend or girlfriend as long as you remember to change the ending to reflect the gender.
+This word literally means “skinny” or “thin.”
+But keeping in theme with names for significant others, it can be used for a boyfriend or girlfriend.
+Just remember to change the ending to reflect the gender.

-¿Donde conociste tu flaco?
+¿Donde conociste a tu flaco?
 (Where did you meet your boyfriend?)

 44. Huevear

 Estamos hueveando, deberíamos salir.
-(We are doing nothing, we should go out.)
+(We’re doing nothing, we should go out.)

 45. Huevón